anikethta/chad-bot/README.md

 # chad-bot
-discord bot for music (shitty design but idk man)
+discord bot for music (terrible design but idk man)